juju/docs/src/en/clouds-maas.md

 ## Adding a MAAS cloud

-Use the interactive `add-cloud` command to add your MAAS to Juju's list of
+Use the interactive `add-cloud` command to add your MAAS cloud to Juju's list of clouds.
+You will need to supply a name you wish to call your cloud and the unique MAAS API endpoint.
-clouds:

 ```bash
 juju add-cloud